 The Hatch chile truly defines New Mexico as a culture.
 It is the New Mexico chile and has so richly supported the agrarian sector of New Mexico for over a century.
 Hatch Chile festivals are a landmark and proud celebration of fall in communities throughout the state, especially in Hatch, which generates the largest crowds of Hatch chile growers, chefs, cooks and consumers.
 Hatch has been self-branded the "Chile Capital of the World".

 The Hatch chile is native to New Mexico.
-It was created by combining three different pepper varieties to achieve the perfect chile pepper.
-In 1907 Fabian Garcia began breeding chiles that would ultimately lead to the creation of "New Mexico Chile No. 9" a hybrid of Chile Negro, Chile Colorado (a red mature New Mexico Chile variety)and Chile Pasilla.
+It was created by combining three different chile varieties to achieve the perfect chile.
+In 1907 Fabian Garcia began breeding chiles that would ultimately lead to the creation of "New Mexico Chile No. 9" a hybrid of Chile Negro, Chile Colorado (a red mature New Mexico Chile variety) and Chile Pasilla.
 "No. 9" is the original standardized variety of Hatch chiles.
-It was the perfect consumer friendly chile pepper, great for flavor, size, using as both green or red, fresh or canned.
+It was the perfect consumer friendly chile, great for flavor, size, using as both green or red, fresh or canned.
 It opened a market that was previously unavailable and launched the chile processing and canning industry overnight.
 Today, roughly 50,000 acres of "Hatch" chiles, descendants of New Mexico Chile No. 9 are cultivated annually throughout New Mexico, Arizona, Texas and California.
-Much like AOC designations in Europe, though, unless it is grown in Hatch Valley, New Mexico it is only considered a New Mexico Green Chile.
+Much like AOC designations in Europe, though, unless it is grown in Hatch Valley, New Mexico it is only considered a New Mexico Green chile.

 Recipes that include Hatch-New Mexico Green Chile Peppers.
 One is easiest, three is harder.